tailSpike/promptpilot-pro/TESTING.md

 - **Maintainability** through comprehensive documentation and standardized processes

 The testing infrastructure provides confidence in code changes and ensures that the application remains stable and secure as it evolves.

+---

+## Persistence and Hydration E2E Pattern

+When implementing features that Save data and then reload/edit it, follow this pattern:

+- Add a Cypress flow that:
+   - Saves, then asserts the URL redirects appropriately (e.g., to /edit?v2=1)
+   - Asserts hydrated UI state on the redirected page (variables, steps, bindings)
+   - Verifies Additional variable persistence and hydration
+   - Verifies deletion persistence (removed items remain removed after Save + reload)
+   - Verifies idempotent Save (no duplicate steps/variables after a second Save)

+- Prefer data-testid selectors and use network intercepts where timing is tricky.
+Assert critical network calls (e.g., variables PUT, steps POST) when appropriate.

+- For JSON fields in the backend (Prisma Json), store values natively without double-stringify.
+Write assertions that would catch quoting issues.